Jkeyuk/Projects/README.md

 # Learning Projects

-Repository of source code from different projects undertaken to further my programming skills.
+Repository of source code from projects undertaken to further my programming skills.

-Programming courses completed:

-Harvard CS50 - Introduction to computer science

-Udacity - Design of computer programs, Dr. Peter Norvig

-EDX - How to Code: Systematic Program Design - Part 1 , Part 2, and Part 3

-Object Oriented Programming in Java by University of California, San Diego

-Data Structures and Performance by University of California, San Diego

-Advanced Data Structures in Java by University of California, San Diego